 This background formed the basis for Yoyo’s calling later in life: bridging seemingly irreconcilable opposites.
 Both internally and externally.

 Having initially dedicated her life to the Arts she started her spiritual journey in 1979 with the Indian non-duality teacher Osho Rajneesh.
-After she had won a first prize for European painting she began teaching painting, drama and massage classes and studying deep therapeutic bodywork, emotional integration and mind-shifting.
-In 1999 she founded the ‘Humanifold’ school for the Art of joyful Living, which to date continues to offer individual counseling, workshops, Flowering courses and retreats for Awakening..
+Shortly after she had spent seven weeks in his ashram she won a first prize for European painting.
+She then began teaching painting, drama and massage and studying deep therapeutic bodywork, emotional integration and mind-shifting.